A tax-smart approach to maximize your philanthropic impact

 1. Donate long-term held shares with high appreciation.

-In order to realize maximum tax savings from the charitable donation of IPO stock shares, the incentive stock options for the shares must have been held more than one year from exercise date and two years from grant date.
+In order to realize maximum tax savings from the charitable donation of stock post-IPO, the incentive stock options for the shares must have been held more than one year from exercise date and two years from grant date.
 In addition, the shares should have appreciated in value.
 Shares not meeting these criteria do not carry the same tax advantages.

 2. Avoid prearranged sales.